Varicose Vein Treatment Overview

 Although treatment is the only way to fix the problem and prevent the veins getting worse, the following may help ease symptoms; wearing compression stockings, regular exercise, avoiding standing up for long periods of time, elevating your legs

 We do not believe in over diagnosing.
 There is absolutely no point in screening for venous problems if you have no visible unsightly veins and no symptoms.
 Some clinics advertise “Screening for Vein Problems”.
 Our opinion is this is just a PR exercise aimed at boosting business and has no health or cosmetic benefit.
 Even if it is discovered by such screening scans that you already have venous valve problems, it will do no harm whatsoever to wait until such time as you develop symptoms or develop varicose or thread veins which you want to eradicate.

 What is the best way to treat varicose veins?

 If you present with definite varicose veins, the modern varicose veins treatment recommended to fix the underlying cause of varicose vein problems is EVLA (Endovenous Laser Ablation treatment) followed by Foam Sclerotherapy injections to treat the blood in the veins on the surface of the legs.
 These are both gold standard minimally invasive techniques performed under local anaesthetic on an outpatient basis.
-See our Standard Patient Pathway which outlines how we manage all types of leg veins.
+See our Standard Patient Pathway which outlines the four stages involved in diagosing and treating leg veins.